RICHMOND BEACH COMMUNITY ASSOCIATION

 Doris has been an active volunteer of this association since her family moved here in 1987.
 Her father had a 22-year career in the army therefore, they lived in many places.
 By the time she graduated from high school she had attended at least six schools.
 She continued to move around for school or work until her family bought a home in Richmond Beach 36 years ago, where she continues to be happy to call Richmond Beach and its community her home.
 She raised two kids here, both who live nearby.

 Her background of local volunteering started on the Klahaya Board as well as all the Shoreline PTA boards in the schools her kids attended.
-Currently, she is a Shoreline City Councilmember, having served since 2008.

 She is not new to volunteering in the RB community.
 She chaired the Halloween Carnival Raffle Table for over a decade as well as the RBCA Pizza Mia fundraiser lunch.
 She has chosen to join the board this year because this is something she has always wanted to do.
 Our incoming board is a mix of residents who all have the passion of volunteerism as their motivation in being on the board.
 She looks forward to seeing neighbors in this role as well as being involved in the planning and implementation of our awesome events.
 With a full board, we are looking forward in the coming year to a full slate of community events.
 Let’s have a great year.